UKFELs/Puffin/README.txt

 You may wish to put these commands into your .bashrc script (or equivalent) to save typing this every time you log in.

-The job submission script lanches a job on 1 node, using 12 processes.
+The example job submission script lanches a job on 1 node, using 12 processes.
 The line

 #$ -pe mpi-verbose 1